 In August 2018, the FASB issued ASU 2018-15, "Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract".
 This standard aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
 The standard is effective for interim and annual periods beginning after December 15, 2019, with early adoption permitted.
-The Company is currently evaluating the impact of the adoption of this standard on its consolidated financial statements.
+The Company is evaluating the impact of this guidance on its consolidated financial statements.